damianfraszczak/web2vec/.github/CONTRIBUTING.md

 To run pre-commit hooks on all changes in the branch:

 1. Sync branch with main
-1. Run `git diff --name-only --diff-filter=MA origin/master | xargs pre-commit run --files`
+2. Run `git diff --name-only --diff-filter=MA origin/master | xargs pre-commit run --files` or `git diff --name-only --diff-filter=MA origin/master | ForEach-Object { pre-commit run --files $_ }` on Windows.

 For branches that are not based on `master` you might replace `origin/master` with `origin/{your_branch}`